adriankaesdorf/KMatrixKrawler/README.md

 ## License

 MIT License.
-See LICENSE.txt file for more information.
+See LICENSE file for more information.